chanwoo-park-official/MAPoRL/readme.md

 # MaPoRL: Multi-Agent Post-Co-Training for Collaborative Large Language Models with Reinforcement Learning

-This project implements a sophisticated multi-agent PPO (Proximal Policy Optimization) training system for cooperative language model training scenarios.
 It is based on the [TRL (Transformer Reinforcement Learning)](https://github.com/huggingface/trl) package.
 We are also planning to use Verl to make this easy to use, especially for the inference time scaling, so stay tuned!

 ## Reward Verifier Training